bencao/docker-solhint/README.md

 # docker-solhint

-Build minimal docker images that has solhint and git available.
+Minimal docker image with solhint.

-This can be useful for simple CI tasks.
+This can be useful for CI tasks.